 Amazon is the top online destination when it comes to online selling.
 Apart from its rewarding Amazon FBA program, online sellers are also turning to the eCommerce giant because of its private-label opportunity.
+Selling private label on Amazon introduced new avenue for sales.
+Thus, making private label on Amazon popular among online sellers.

 Amazon private label has become popular among Amazon sellers over the past years.
 In fact, it was reported that “Amazon’s private-label offering contains 7,217 products as of June 2019.”